alanstevens/Contrive/readme.md

 #Contrive

-Contrive is an authentication and authorization system built for ASP.NET.
+Contrive is an authentication and authorization system for ASP.NET.

-Contrive provides backwards compatable with the ASP.NET Membership Provider.
+Contrive is backwards compatable with the ASP.NET Membership Provider.

 Contrive is intended to mimic the ease of installation and configuration found in [Devise] (https://github.com/plataformatec/devise).

-Contrive was influenced by and steals liberally from:
+Contrive was influenced by and borrows liberally from:

 * [CodeCampServer] (http://codecampserver.codeplex.com/)
 * [OpenFaq] (http://openfaq.codeplex.com/)